DNA-readout-featured-image

 Haystack avoids this potential pitfall by keeping noise low, with less than one error for every 1,000,000 cfDNA molecules.
 This extremely low error rate translates to a low MRD calling threshold, enabling detection of as few as one mutant molecule in a million DNA molecules.
 Therefore, Haystack MRD can track up to 50 mutations without introducing troublesome background noise.

-Greater sensitivity
+Exceptional sensitivity

 Figure 3: Haystack MRD strikes a balance to provide robust detectability and ultra-high sensitivity while maintaining sustainable test complexity and cost